Band of Horses: Mirage Rock (2012–2013)

 In April 2012, Ben Bridwell said that Band Of Horses' fourth studio album was scheduled for release in late 2012 and would be produced by Glyn Johns.
 In June the band shared a video preview, via Facebook and YouTube, of a new song, "Dumpster World", and announced a September release for the album.
 On July 10 the album's title was confirmed as Mirage Rock and the track listing and artwork were revealed.
 A debut single from the fourth album, "Knock Knock", was released on July 9, 2012 and the album was released on September 18.
 "Knock Knock" and the subsequent single from Mirage Rock, "Slow Cruel Hands of Time", were both minor hits in Belgium.

 In late August 2012, a music video for "Knock Knock" was released on the internet.
 Directed by Jared Eberhardt, the video simulates old fashioned nature documentaries and features members of the band being captured, like animals, to be studied.
-Bridwell revealed that the footage was taken in the Salt Lake City area, "It seems fitting that we'd finally get to shoot a video around Salt Lake City, as we've got a song that pays tribute to the area called 'The Great Salt Lake' from our first album.
+Bridwell said, "It seems fitting that we'd finally get to shoot a video around Salt Lake City, as we've got a song that pays tribute to the area called 'The Great Salt Lake' from our first album.
 Better late than never."

 Acoustic at the Ryman (2014)

-On February 24, 2014, Band of Horses released a ten track live album, Acoustic at the Ryman, featuring stripped-down versions of some of their best known songs.
+On February 24, 2014, Band of Horses released a ten-track live album, Acoustic at the Ryman, featuring stripped-down versions of some of their best-known songs.
 The album was recorded over two nights in April 2013 at the Ryman Auditorium in Nashville.
 The band played a 13-date run of acoustic performances across the U.S., which commenced on February 11 at the Wilshire Ebell Theatre and concluded on March 5 at The Ryman itself.